cuzfrog/WebDriverServ/README.md

 3. edit `server/src/test/resources/application.conf`:

     ```
-    canonical.hostname = "your server ip or address"
+    hostname = "your server ip or address"
-    canonical.port = 60001 #or other number
+    port = 60001 #or other number
     ```
     ```
     webdriver {